MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/dns.md

 Create and manage DNS zones and records with the management API.

-Install the management APIs with pip.
+Install the management package with pip.

 ```bash
 pip install azure-mgmt-dns